wp-plugins/jonradio-multiple-themes/readme.txt

 = How do I change the Template for a specific Page or Post? =

-For the Current Theme, nothing changes when using this Plugin.
+For the Current Theme, nothing changes when using the jonradio Multiple Themes plugin.
 Select an alternate Template from the drop-down list in the Template field of the Page Attributes section of the Add New Page, Edit Page, Add New Post or Edit Post page of the Admin panels.
 Or the Template field in Quick Edit.

-It is more difficult to change Templates for Pages or Posts defined with this Plugin to use Active Themes that are *not* the Current Theme.
-We hope to build this functionality into this plugin in a future Version.
+It is more difficult to change Templates for Pages or Posts defined with the jonradio Multiple Themes plugin to use Active Themes that are *not* the Current Theme.
+We hope to build this functionality into the jonradio Multiple Themes plugin in a future Version.

 Use the Theme Test Drive plugin.
 The jonradio Multiple Themes plugin (i.e. - this plugin) must be Deactivated, and the Theme Test Drive plugin installed and activated, so that each Theme can be selected with the Theme Test Drive plugin, allowing the Theme's Template to be set for each Page or Post using that Theme "as if" it were the Current Theme.